This post may contain affiliate links. Please read our disclosure policy.

 a green plate filled with sugarplums next to pink ballet toe shoes.

-Explore more small batch holiday treats with our recipes for perfectly spiced Gingerbread, creamy Fudge, zesty Peppermint Bark, and buttery Shortbread Bites – ideal for small celebrations or personal indulgence.
+Check out more small batch holiday treats like our spiced Gingerbread, creamy Fudge, zesty Peppermint Bark, and buttery Shortbread Bites – perfect for small celebrations or treating yourself!

 What Are Sugar Plums?